Help and FAQs about Poison Control

 Toxicologists use the term "poison exposure" instead of "poisoning" to refer to an incident involving a person who swallows or comes in contact with a substance that might be poisonous.
 Contact could be swallowing, splashed in the eyes or on the skin, breathed in, or injected.
 Often the substance isn't as toxic as one initially thinks it might be, or the amount taken is so low that no bad effect is expected.
 Since symptoms may not develop, technically these exposures can't be called "poisonings".

-- Asymptomatic.
-If symptoms from the poison exposure have already developed, call Poison Control at 1-800-222-1222 immediately.
+- No serious symptoms.
 If the individual collapses, has a seizure, has trouble breathing or can't be awakened, call 911 right away.

 - Unintentional.
 No self-harm or suicide attempts.
 When self-harm is involved, immediate evaluation by a healthcare provider, usually in an ER, is always advised.